 Blizzard seems to be hedging their bets these days, or perhaps just throwing stuff at the wall to see what sticks.
 Shadowlands and Season of Mastery were major disappointments, as recently shown in a presentation at the Game Developer Conference.
 Season of Mastery doesn’t appear on their chart, but it was released in November 2021, right where the subscription numbers bottom out.
 We’ve added it in the edited image below.

-For two years it seemed like the company had given up on the idea of doing anything else with WoW Classic, leaving Classic Era realms to sit collecting dust and progression realms to march their way through the expansions until they reached some sort of natural end point, possibly Cataclysm.
+For two years it seemed like the company had given up on the idea of doing anything else with WoW Classic.
+Classic Era realms were left to sit collecting dust.
+Progression realms were set to march their way through the expansions until they reached some sort of natural end point, possibly Cataclysm.

-But then we saw the launch of WoW Classic Hardcore in August of last year, which seemed to reinvigorate the Classic community.
-The game mode likely cost Blizzard very little to get up and running since the work of restoring Vanilla WoW had already been done years before.
+But then we saw the launch of WoW Classic Hardcore in August of last year, which reinvigorated the Classic community.
+The game mode likely cost Blizzard very little to get up and running.
+The work of restoring Vanilla WoW had already been done years before.
 Its success fueled a push for more cheap and easy reworkings of existing content, leading to the other surprise releases we’ve seen over the last several months: Season of Discovery, Plunderstorm, and soon the Pandaria Remix.
 Since BlizzCon in November, World of Warcraft has seen a major shift toward a more modern live service game model, keeping players engaged with smaller batches of shiny new content.
-And it seems to be working.
+And all indications are that it’s working.

 Keeping Players Invested

 But what do all of these new options mean for Cataclysm Classic?
-There are a couple of different ways of looking at it: either these additional game modes are going to splinter the community and draw players away from Cataclysm, or they’re going to attract players who were already looking for something else entirely — and who may also wind up dabbling in Cataclysm.
+There are a couple of different ways of looking at it: either these additional game modes are going to splinter the community and draw players away from Cataclysm, or they’re going to attract players who were already looking for something else entirely.
+In the latter case, those players may also wind up dabbling in Cataclysm.

 It’s worth examining why people play (and keep playing) World of Warcraft in the first place.
 In my experience, there are three things that keep people coming back to the game:

-With all of that in mind, Cataclysm Classic stands to benefit from anything that draws players back to World of Warcraft at large, even if it’s a different game mode.
+With all of that in mind, Cataclysm Classic stands to benefit from anything that draws players back to World of Warcraft at large.
 Those players will continue to subscribe to the game, and when they get bored with their current preference or just curious about the game’s other options, they’ll float over to Cataclysm — along with their friends.

 Cataclysm’s Appeal as a Middle Ground